nrfconnect/sdk-nrf/samples/bluetooth/peripheral_ancs_client/README.rst

 #. |connect_terminal_specific|
 #.
 Reset the kit.
 #.
-Start `nRF Connect for Desktop`_ and select the connected dongle that is used for communication.
+Start `nRF Connect for Desktop`_.
 #.
+Open the Bluetooth Low Energy app and select the connected dongle that is used for communication.
-Click the :guilabel:`Server setup` tab.
+#.
+Click the :guilabel:`SERVER SETUP` tab.
    Click the dongle configuration and select :guilabel:`Load setup`.
    Load the :file:`ANCS_central.ncs` file that is located under :file:`samples/bluetooth/peripheral_ancs_client` in the |NCS| folder structure.
 #.
 Click :guilabel:`Apply to device`.
 #.
-Click the :guilabel:`Connection Map` tab.
+Click the :guilabel:`CONNECTION MAP` tab.
    Click the dongle configuration and select :guilabel:`Security parameters`.
    Check :guilabel:`Perform Bonding`, and click :guilabel:`Apply`.
 #.
 Connect to the device from nRF Connect.
 The device is advertising as "ANCS".